catpaladin/catpaladin.github.io/content/posts/parallel-processing.md

 Just makes it the obvious choice for building modern, concurrent systems.
 Python might be catching up, but Go was born ready for this stuff.

-> Sidenote:
+{{<admonition title="📝 NOTE" bg-color="#283593">}}
-> Go has brought interesting changes to Python before.
+Go has brought interesting changes to Python before.
 Python's Protocol system was inspired by Go's interfaces.

->
-> I've implemented Protocols across several projects.
+I've implemented Protocols across several projects.
 Despite their theoretical benefits, team members often bypass the defined Protocol interfaces, favoring direct code duplication instead.
+{{</admonition>}}

 ## The Verdict on Concurrency: Go vs Python 🎯